Explore-AI/udt-clean-water-toolkit/README.md

 NB: for experimentation purposes only.
 A DRF application.
 Provides a RESTful API interface for the `cwm` module.
 Also provides additional apis for visualisation, analysis, and modelling.
 It is not for production.

+### ui

+An electron based app.
+Interacts with the `api` and provides a GUI that demonstrates some of the capabilities of the Clean Water Toolkit.

 ### devops

 Devops tools for application development and deployment.